 Image below, courtesy "Guns America"

-Before we start, I believe it is important for the reader to be well aware that there is "LOT of EXPERT" information provided on forums and similar, regarding "seeing and detection distances etc." with night vision and thermal imaging.
+Before we start, I believe it is important for the reader to be well aware that there is a "LOT of EXPERT" information provided on forums and industry web sites, regarding "seeing and detection distances etc." with night vision and thermal imaging.

-A number of these claims can only be described as figments of wild imagination probably brought about by the use of "funny weed" and are simply unachievable.
+A number of the claims and advice provided, can only be described as figments of wild imagination probably brought about by the use of "funny weed" and are simply not achievable.

 There are at times the reverse, where it is said that it is all useless and no help in identifying a target reliably.
 You just need to understand what the benefits and limitations are.